RussellBeech/supybot-plugins/README.md

 Multi - Up to 5 players.

 MultiGamePlayBot, MultiGamePlayBotMulti, MultiGamePlayBotMultiMulti are PlayBots for IdleRPG games on:
-Abandoned #zw-idlerpg EfNet, TechNet, Irc-Nerds & TwistedNet #idlerpg DalNet #irpg
+Abandoned #zw-idlerpg EfNet, Irc-Nerds & TwistedNet #idlerpg DalNet #irpg
 The different version are:
 Single - Single player on a Single Game.
 Multi - Up to 4 players on a Single Game.